hniemeyer/rust-training-demo/README.md

 * iterators: Writing your own iterator and using the iterator methods from stdlib and itertools
 * patternmatching: Pattern matching and destructuring
 * errorhandling: Error handling in Rust with the eyre crate
+* macros: Example for macros that are not procedural macros
 ## Usage if you dont have Rust installed

 You dont need to have Rust installed.
 If you have Docker and Visual Studio Code